 This criminal prohibition does not apply to a postdated check or to a check given for past consideration, except a payroll check.
 Past consideration is something that was already received in the past.
 For example, assume I’ve completed a repair on your home.
 I didn’t collect the fee for that repair right when the work was completed.
 Instead, 30 days later I ask for payment.
 If you provide me a worthless check, this crime has not occurred.
 Issue of a worthless check focuses on immediate transactions.

-Contact property crime defense lawyers Matt Meyer and Ben Van Severen.
-At Wisconsin criminal defense firm Meyer Van Severen, S.C. we defend issue or worthless check cases.
+Contact our property criminal defense lawyers.
+At Wisconsin criminal defense firm Van Severen Law Office we defend issue or worthless check cases.
 Contact us at (414) 270-0202 to begin planning your defense.